stefdasca/statement-translator/Kilonova/0000-0099/Processed_0043.md

-Here is the translated and formatted problem statement in English based on your specified instructions:

----

 Distinct circles are drawn in the plane, numbered from $1$ to $n$.
 For each circle $k$ ($k \in \{1, 2, ..., n\}$), the radius of the circle, $r_k$, and the coordinates ($x_k, y_k$) of the center of the circle are known, referring to the Cartesian plane $xOy$ with origin at point $O$ in the plane.
 From point $O$, $m$ distinct lines are drawn such that for each of the $m$ drawn lines there is at least one circle, among the $n$ circles, whose center is located on this line and for each drawn circle, there exists a single line, among the $m$ drawn lines, that passes through its center.